 How about a raft of massive public spending?

 Yes – you heard me – a monetarist say exactly that – and why?
-Because it is not important whether it’s monetary or fiscal or spending that is used, it is fixing the problem that is critical.
+Because it is not important whether it’s monetary or fiscal or spending that’s use, it is fixing the problem that is critical.

 In the US, home to some of the world’s best (and worst) infrastructure, the network is getting up to 80 years old and is starting to become decrepit, if not falling apart.
 Back in the 1930s, the US underwent one of the biggest construction and infrastructure booms ever witnessed – dragging the country out of the great depression of the early 1930s through “The New Deal”.